Type above and press Enter to search. Press Esc to cancel.

 Being a pro retailer means more than knowing how to sell the right products to the right customers.
 You need to be an expert in inventory management as well—and you need to know how to marry sales and inventory to optimize your business.

-That’s where knowing your inventory turnover ratio comes in.
+That’s where your inventory turnover ratio comes in.
 Knowing this number can inform how you plan your purchasing, how you sell your goods and more.

 In this guide, we’ll cover: